Thank you to the companies and organizations that help make Camp Resilience possible! Read more

 Jeff is a seasoned leader with over 25 years of experience in law enforcement, organizational leadership, and public safety.
 A retired Captain from the New Hampshire State Police, he most recently served as Commander of the Justice Information Bureau, overseeing critical units including Communications, Criminal Records, NCIC, and the Sexual Offender Registry.

 Throughout his career, Jeff held diverse roles—from SWAT Team and Cold Case Commander to leading the Polygraph and Communications Units.
-He began his law enforcement journey in Troop F after serving in a direct-action Ranger unit under US Army Special Operations Command.
+He began his law enforcement journey in Troop F after serving in the 75th Ranger Regiment under U.S. Army Special Operations Command.

 Post-retirement, Jeff co-founded a public safety consulting firm and later served as Assistant Director of Public Safety and Police at Endicott College.
 He now brings his expertise and heart to Camp Resilience, supporting veterans and first responders in healing and growth.